Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Results

 \subsection{Posterior distribution of $f(Q)$ model parameters and NS Properties}

-The corner plots for the marginalized posterior distributions for $f(Q)$ model parameters of Linear (red), Logarithmic (purple), and Exponential (green) models are shown in Fig.~\ref{fig2}.
+The corner plots for the marginalized posterior distributions for $f(Q)$ model parameters of linear (red), logarithmic (purple), and exponential (green) models are shown in Fig.~\ref{fig2}.
 The marginalized one-dimensional posterior distributions for the parameters are displayed along the diagonals of the corner plots.
 The median values of the parameters and their uncertainties $2\sigma$, drawn from the marginalized posterior distributions, are shown.
 The vertical lines indicate the 68\% confidence interval of the parameters.
 We also plot the 2D confidence ellipses along with the off-diagonal corner plots, corresponding to the credible intervals $1\sigma$, $2\sigma$, and $3\sigma$.
 The shapes and orientations of these ellipses indicate the presence or absence of correlations between the parameters.
-The correlation between $\alpha$ and $Q_0$ is strong in the Lin case ($r \sim -0.99$), moderate in the Exponential case ($r \sim -0.64$) and negligible in the Logarithmic case ($r \sim -0.14$).
-A strong correlation between $\beta$ and $Q_0$ is found only for the Logarithmic model ($r \sim -0.80$).
-The median values of the model parameters and the corresponding confidence intervals of 68\% (90\%) obtained from the marginalized posterior distributions are listed in Table~\ref{tab2}.
-The Exponential model has a wider range of parameter distributions than the others, while the Lin model has the narrowest range.
-The $Q_0$ parameter is constrained the tightest across all models (uncertainties $\sim$ 0.2–1.1), especially in the Exponential model where it shows the smallest relative error, suggesting it is the best-constrained by the NICER data.
-The Logarithmic model shows the largest parameter uncertainties, particularly for $\beta$ ($1.11^{+2.52(3.45)}_{-3.02(3.77)}$), indicating weaker constraints or greater degeneracy within this model.
-The parameter $\alpha$ differs significantly between models: positive for Linear and Logarithmic ($\sim$ 0.15, 1.55) but negative for Exponential (-5.18), highlighting how the functional form of $f(Q)$ changes the preferred gravity modification.